JunityZhan/DeepWisdom-Character-SOP/README.md

 # CharaCraft-AI
-This repo provides you a SOP to Create/Finetune character with an URL and simple configuration.
+This repo provides you a SOP (Standard Operating Procedure) to Create/Finetune your personalized role-play Large Language Models.